Red Lentil Dal Soup is a light and nutritious, 8-ingredient 30-minute meal you’ll want to make over and over again.

 My husband Hemant was born in India and grew up eating ‘dal bhat’ (a.k.a. lentils and rice), on a regular basis.
 His Mom, Usha, is a wonderful cook who makes a delicious yellow split pea dal.
 It’s light and flavorful–nothing like the heavy Indian food you find a most U.S. restaurants.

 While this is not her recipe, it’s a super-simplified, oil-free version of the light yellow ‘masoor dal’ soup (red lentil dal soup) Hemant and I both love.
 If I were stranded on a dessert island and could choose only ONE dish to survive on, it would be this Red Lentil Dal Soup.

-Just like my Instant Pot Chana Masala recipe, this super-simplified, 8-ingredient version is meant to make this recipe approachable to anyone, whether you keep Indian spices in your pantry or not.
+Just like my Instant Pot Chana Masala and Spinach Potato Curry recipes, this super-simplified, 8-ingredient version is meant to make this recipe approachable to anyone, whether you keep Indian spices in your pantry or not.

 However, this dish is simply not the same without the tempered cumin and mustard seeds.
 They’re worth investing in if you plan to make red lentil dal soup on a regular basis.
 And I think you will once you try it.

 Why I Love this Red Lentil Dal Soup